North Little Rock police arrest 1, seek 2 in connection to skate park shooting

 All three individuals are being charged with capital murder, two counts of attempted capital murder and three counts of aggravated robbery, according to a press release.

-Harris and Gilliam are considered armed and dangerous, contact local police if you see them.
+Harris and Gilliam are considered armed and dangerous, contact police if you see them.